On this you will find Announcements from the Committee and other events/opportunities for participation which may of interest to you.

 U3A members are being invited to help craft a shared learning project where we create a living history of this extraordinary time and members’ experiences during this coronavirus pandemic.

 The project will look for personal thoughts, ideas and reflections on how this feels to you and what you are doing to deal with it.
 Members may want to keep an electronic diary or to find a little note-book in which you can scribble down thoughts as they come.

 We are asking people to write up anything they think relevant to having to be at home and your thoughts and reactions.
 You may wish to write something each day for example, or once a week or simply when something of note happens.
 You may read an article, book or see a programme which triggers some ideas or thoughts.
 More details on the website, https://www.u3a.org.uk/

 Notice of Annual Subscriptions for year 2020/21

-2. Cash can only be given in person to the Treasurer.
+Cash payments can only be made in person to the Treasurer.

 New Membership Numbers

 For those that use email, you received an email from Andrew Walmsley on Wednesday 29th January giving you your new Membership Number.
 Please keep note of this number – it will be needed when making a payment to Belfast U3A.
 For those that do not use email we will write to you in due course.